malbanese/hydroponic-monitoring-system/README.md

 For timelapse creation, I use the following interpolated FFMPEG command:
 > ffmpeg -framerate 15 -pattern_type glob -i '*.png' -c:v libx264 -pix_fmt yuv420p -filter "minterpolate='fps=30'" -y timelapse.mp4

+For a slightly more configurable timelapse creation, see https://github.com/malbanese/node-cli-timelapse-stitcher

 # Starting the server
 The server uses NPM as a package manager, so all relevant packages must be installed on the Raspberry Pi device, by running the npm install command.